 Summer cruising area: Bahamas

-CABIN 1: Port side, featuring a low (for easy access) queen-sized berth, over-sized opening hatch over the berth, windows all along one side, 2 private vanities, a bookshelf, and 2 closets.
-(Cabins 1 & 3 are equivalent in layout.)
+Freebird accommodates 4 adults in two queen cabins, featuring low (for easy access) queen-sized berths, over-sized opening hatch over the berth, windows all along one side, 2 private vanities, a bookshelf, and 2 closets.

-CABIN 2: A door located next to the berth of CABIN 1 opens into a single berth.
-This cabin is suitable for a child since the cabin leads into CABIN 1.
-Berth size is 8'long x 37" wide.
+A door located inside the cabin opens into a single berth in the forepeak.
+This cabin is suitable for a child only since entrance is through the queen cabin.
+Berth size is 8' long x 37" wide.
 An opening port allows ample fresh air.
 A fan and light are located overhead.
 A large space at the head of the berth allows room for personal belongings on the floor, and a large silver hook on the wall is available for hanging clothes.

-There is an additional full-sized head located on the port side, which is very large.
-Two rooms encompass the head suite: a stand-up fresh-water shower, shower seat and utility sink in one room; and an electric toilet, sink and mirror in the 2nd room.
-This head is suitable for wheelchair access.
+A large head is also located on the port side and is comprised of two rooms: a stand-up fresh-water shower, shower seat and utility sink in one room; and an electric toilet, sink and mirror in the 2nd room.

-2 new paddle boards, Boogie Board, Floating Noodles , Water Game Toy, Beach Paddleball , Alligator Blow-up Float, 2 floating chairs, , baby/toddler float ring, , fly casting rod, , offshore trolling rig, , 200' test trolling handline attached to giant yo yo.,
+Floating Noodles , Inflatable paddle board, Two single kayaks, Water Game Toys, Alligator Blow-up Float, Baby/toddler float ring , Fly casting rod, Offshore trolling rig , 200' test trolling handline attached to giant yo yo.,

 Peter & Tina Dreffin

-The Skipperke dogs were used many years ago on the barges in Belgium and Europe, before goods could be transported by road, and were used as lookout due to their keen sense of smell they proved invaluable in foggy conditions on the alert for another barge.
-Guests enjoy sharing time with little Bella, especially with the dolphin swimming or walks or games on the beach, but equally for clients that are not doggy lovers Tina and Peter will arrange to board Bella for the duration of the charter.
+Guests enjoy sharing time with little Bella (a Skipperke dog), especially with the dolphin swimming or walks or games on the beach, but equally for clients that are not doggy lovers, Peter will arrange to board Bella for the duration of the charter.